 Regularly evaluates the quality and currency of all instructional programs regardless of delivery mode or location.
-Instructional Coordinators in collaboration with faculty conduct program student learning outcome (PSLOs) assessments annually for every program offered at each campus.
-Results from these assessments inform the multiple-year program reviews.
+Instructional Coordinators in collaboration with instructional faculty conduct program student learning outcome (PSLOs) assessments annually for every program offered at each campus, results of which inform the multiple year program reviews.
 All campuses are required to complete program reviews in accordance with the established schedule.
-Program reviews (II.A.62) include assessment data on student learning outcomes, student achievement data, and program viability data.
+Program reviews (II.A.62) included assessment data on student learning outcomes, student achievement data, and program viability data.
 Improvement and implementation plans are also included in the program review reports.

 Systematically strives to improve programs and courses.
 The instructional program review process is defined in Board Policy and Administrative Procedures 3202, and on page 17 of the Program Assessment and Program Review Manual, 2017.
-A four-year program review cycle (II.A.63) was implemented in spring 2018 through which two-year associate degrees are reviewed every four years, and one-year certificates are reviewed every two years.
-Results of these reviews are reported every spring.
-With the implementation of the bachelor's degree in Elementary Education, BP3202 was amended in March 2019 to include the seven-year assessment cycle for the four-year program.
-The process as outlined in the Program Assessment and Program Review Manual, includes nine steps, which start from data collection to closing the loop by distribution of information to the college community and significant others.
+A four-year program review cycle (II.A.63) was implemented in spring 2018 through which two-year associate degrees are reviewed every four years and one-year certificates are reviewed every two years, results of which are reported every spring.
+With the implementation of the bachelor's degree in Elementary Education, BP3202 was amended in March 2019 and included the seven-year assessment cycle for the four-year program.
+The process as outlined in the Program Assessment and Program Review Manual, includes nine steps, which starts from data collection to closing the loop by distribution of information to the college community and significant others.

-Program reviews have resulted in revisions to provide students with the opportunity to transition into related degree programs without retaking the college entrance test (COMET).
-Certificate of Achievement programs in Agriculture and Food Technology, and Electronic Engineering Technology were revised in 2018; Construction Electricity was revised in 2020.
+Program reviews have resulted in the revision of Certificate of Achievement programs in Agriculture and Food Technology, Electronic Engineering Technology, were revised in 2018 and Construction Electricity in 2020 to provide students with the opportunity to transition into related degree programs without retaking the college entrance test (COMET).

 The college regularly evaluates its courses and programs as described in policies and procedures.
 However, coordination has been inadequate due to challenges faced by the college within the last few years.
 There have been frequent changes with human resources in the assessment unit.
 Because of this shortage, some program reviews were submitted after the deadline.
-Spring 2020 was shortened due to the COVID19 pandemic, so some student learning outcomes were not assessed.
+Spring 2020 was shortened due to the COVID19 pandemic so some student learning outcomes were not assessed.

 The college continues to improve the quality of its instructional programs and offerings to meet national and state needs as indicated in the 2018-2023 Integrated Educational Master Plan.
 A Bachelor of Science Degree in Elementary Education was implemented in fall 2019.
-According to the Registrar's Office this program graduated 35 students through spring 2021.
-The Applied Associate Degree in Electronics became a CET certification program.
+According to the Registrar's Office this program had graduated 35 students through spring 2021: spring 2020 =N/A; fall 2020=12, spring 2021=15.
+The Applied Associate Degree in Electronics became a CETa certification program.
 Certificate of Achievement in Refrigeration and Air Conditioning was modified to meet the Montreal Protocol requirements.
 Students completing these programs are equipped with the necessary knowledge and skills to be successful in the workforce.